Assembly Modulation: A New Drug Discovery Strategy for CNS Diseases

 CEO and CTO at Prosetta Biosciences

-Dr. Lingappa earned his PhD in Cell Biology from The Rockefeller University and completed his medical residency in internal medicine at the University of California, San Francisco.
-His research established the cell-free protein synthesis and assembly (CFPSA) platform that enabled the identification of host-catalyzed viral capsid assembly pathways and their application to neurodegenerative disease.
-His published work spans foundational studies on protein biogenesis (J. Cell Biol.
-1994, 1997; Nature 2002) and recent translational studies in ALS therapeutics (J Exp Neurol 2024) and Alzheimer's Disease (Cell Reports Medicine).
+Dr. Lingappa earned his PhD in Cell Biology from The Rockefeller University where he was the first graduate student of Guenter Blobel (Nobel Laureate, 1999).
+He then completed medical residency in internal medicine at the University of California, San Francisco and joined the faculty engaged in medical student teaching, resident training and research.
+His research established the cell-free protein synthesis and assembly (CFPSA) platform that enabled identification of host-catalyzed viral capsid assembly pathways and their application to drug discovery including for neurodegenerative diseases.
+His published work spans foundational studies on protein biogenesis (Science 1986; Cell 1996; Nature 1998) and recent translational studies in ALS therapeutics (J Exp Neurol 2024; Cells 2025) and Alzheimer's Disease (Cell Reports Medicine 2026).